eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 ^^^^^^^

   Description: Returns a list of sublists containing information about the bot's currently loaded modules.
 Each sublist contains three elements: module, version, and dependencies.
 Each dependency is also a sublist containing the module name and version.
   Returns: a list of sublists containing information about the bot's currently loaded modules.
-Each sublist contains three elements: module, version, and dependencies.
+Each sublist contains three elements: ``module``, ``version``, and ``dependencies``.
 Each dependency is also a sublist containing the module name and version.

   .. admonition:: Example
      :collapsible: closed